Could your shampoo, perfumes, air fresheners, house cleaners, candles, and dryer sheets really be killing you?

 And even if it clearly says “fragrance free” on the label, sometimes there still are synthetic fragrances in there.
 Sadlyl, misleading marketing is everywhere.

-2. Second, return any products with “fragrance” or “parfum” to the store where you bought them.
+2. Second, return any products with containing phthalates, aldehydes, or any of these other problematic ingredients to the store where you bought them.
 Tell them that you refuse to poison yourself, your family, and the environment with these toxins.

-3. Third, read labels and ditch products like air freshening sprays and gels, scented cleaners (think dish soap, toilet bowl cleaner, window cleaner), laundry detergent and toxic dryer sheets, and personal care products with fragrances.
+3. Third, read labels and ditch products like air freshening sprays and gels, scented cleaners (think dish soap, toilet bowl cleaner, window cleaner), laundry detergent and toxic dryer sheets, and personal care products with problematic fragrances.
 Not only do they likely contain phthalates, but they also many contain industrial chemicals that can cause asthma attacks and more.

 4. Choose wisely.
 Learn to be an ingredient detective and find companies and products that you can trust.